jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 * Fixed bug with Quicktags duplicating for image uploaded with the drag-and-drop uploader.

 = 1.0.7 =
-* Fixed crop images issue where the original and destination dimensions match.
+* DonÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢t crop images where the original and destination dimensions match.
 * Ensure to restrain thumbnail views.

 = 1.0.6.1 =